scyrusm/gtf2bed/README.md

 ./gtf2bed.sh gencode.v45.annotation.gtf
 ```

 This will produce a BED12 file ready for use in genome visualization tools.
-Using Coolbox, whole genome images from the gencode gtf file, like this:
+Using Coolbox, whole gene images from the gencode gtf file, like this:

 ![GTF visualisation in CoolBox](./images/gtf_plot_coolbox.png)

 Can now be used to show block-level (exon) information, like this:

 ![BED visualisation in CoolBox](./images/bed_plot_coolbox.png)

+See ./examples for example input/output files.

 ## License
 This project is licensed under the MIT License.